near/docs/docs/validator/delegation.md

 Please refer to the [Lockup Contract readme](https://github.com/near/core-contracts/tree/master/lockup) if you need to know how to withdraw the staking rewards to your main wallet.

-## Unstake and withdraw your tokens
+## Unstake and withdraw your lockup tokens
 NEAR Protocol automatically re-stakes all the rewards back to the staking pools, so your staked balance increases over time, accruing rewards.

 Before starting, it's highly recommended to read the [Lockup contracts documentation](../../tokens/lockup) to understand which portion of the tokens is liquid, and which one is still _locked_ even after the three epochs.